 Potato salads.
 Pasta salads.
 Caesar salads.
 And of course, coleslaw.

 I think a nice crispy, slightly tangy coleslaw compliments a burger or side of grilled or pulled chicken so well.

-And a BBQ really isn’t a BBQ without a creamy coleslaw.
+And a barbecue really isn’t a barbecue without a creamy coleslaw.

 But oftentimes, guests resort to bringing store-bought coleslaw.

-But suddenly that feeling of, “Mmmmmm I’m craving coleslaw”
+But suddenly that feeling of, “Mmmmmm I’m craving coleslaw”….it just disappears.

 It instantly turns into a slight gag reaction as I get images of that green mushy coleslaw in a plastic container.

 You KNOW the one I’m talking about.
 That to me is not even coleslaw.
 It’s green mush.

 Oftentimes, when you attempt to make a creamy coleslaw from scratch, it leads to heaps of mayo.
 But what else do you use to make it creamy, yet still healthy??